Ryanair and O’Leary being sued by US pension fund

 Ryanair endured strikes by pilots and cabin crew during the summer as newly recognised trade unions sought changes in workers’ conditions.

-A shareholder, City of Birmingham Firemen’s and Policemen’s Supplemental Pension System, yesterday filed papers in a New York court on behalf of itself and other investors, seeking damages against the company and Mr O’Leary.
+A shareholder, City of Birmingham Firemen’s and Policemen’s Supplemental Pension System, on Wednesday filed papers in a New York court on behalf of itself and other investors, seeking damages against the company and Mr O’Leary.

 The pension fund, based in Birmingham, Alabama, claims that between May 30th, 2017, and September 28th, 2018, Ryanair and Mr O’Leary made “false and misleading statements” about relations with workers and unions that artificially inflated the carrier’s share price.